Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 Pelosi pushed again last week for the $3 trillion HEROES Act the House passed more than two months ago.
 But that bill, which was approved largely along party lines, was ignored by McConnell — and also met with a veto threat by the president.

-McConnell insists he's writing the next bill on his own and has indicated he's looking at something significantly smaller — around $1 trillion.
-Senate Democrats haven't heard any details and, according to a source on a call with the Democratic caucus last week, Senate Minority Leader Chuck Schumer, D-N.Y., said he would only engage in talks if House Democrats were included.
+McConnell insists he's writing the next bill on his own and has indicated he's looking at something significantly smaller — about $1 trillion.
+Senate Democrats haven't heard any details and, according to a source on a call with the Democratic caucus last week, Senate Minority Leader Chuck Schumer, D-N.Y., said he would engage in talks only if House Democrats were included.

 McConnell is expected to unveil his proposal early this week, according to an aide familiar with the leader's plans.
 After discussions with Senate Republicans at a lunch on Tuesday, the bill could be rolled out if the GOP conference backs the blueprint.

-He has repeatedly said no bill would pass without liability protection related to everyone from health care workers, businesses and schools.
+He has repeatedly said no bill would pass without liability protection related to everyone from health care workers to businesses to schools.

 "Nobody should have to face an epidemic of lawsuits on the heels of the pandemic we already have related to the coronavirus," McConnell said last week when visiting a health care facility in his home state.

-President Trump agrees there needs to be more aid, and has repeatedly insisted that schools need to be back in person in the fall.
+President Trump agrees there needs to be more aid and has repeatedly insisted that schools need to be back in person in the fall.
 He wasn't an active negotiator in talks on the previous packages, but last week, a White House spokesperson said the president is pushing again for a payroll tax cut.
-That is something he's previously said he wanted but it hasn't gained significant support from members of his own party or from Democrats, according to aides from both parties.
+That is something he's previously said he wanted, but it hasn't gained significant support from members of his own party or from Democrats, according to aides from both parties.
 In a Fox News Sunday interview, Trump said he would consider vetoing a bill that did not have a payroll tax cut in it.

 Pelosi dismisses GOP efforts to scale down a package from the ambitious plan the House passed.